 - Running 70B+ at FP16, or long context (128K+) with large concurrency?
 H200 SXM.
 Its 141 GB VRAM enables 70B FP16 serving and provides 7x more KV cache headroom than the H100 for large model configurations.

 - Need maximum single-GPU throughput or more than 141 GB VRAM?
-B200.
-FP4 at $0.130/M beats H100 on-demand on cost-per-token.
-Only worthwhile if FP4 quality validates for your task.
-For requirements exceeding 192 GB VRAM, consider the B300 (288 GB HBM3e, approximately 1.56x B200 FP4 TFLOPS at 14 PFLOPS vs 9 PFLOPS), now available in limited early access on Spheron.
+B200 on-demand at $6.02/hr is premium, but B200 spot at $2.12/hr with FP4 at approximately $0.047/M is highly competitive on cost-per-token for fault-tolerant workloads.
+Only worthwhile if FP4 quality validates for your task and spot interruptions are tolerable.
+For requirements exceeding 192 GB VRAM or on-demand reliability, consider the B300 (288 GB HBM3e, approximately 1.67x B200 FP4 TFLOPS at 15 PFLOPS vs 9 PFLOPS), now available in limited early access on Spheron.

 - Multi-GPU tensor parallelism for 400B+ models?
 H200 or B200 with NVLink.
 B300 NVLink bandwidth of 1.8 TB/s (same as B200) also works for distributed workloads requiring more than 192 GB per node.